SF_ARRAYS

 istart [logical] – If

-is included in the resulting array.
-Default.true.
+.true.,startis included in the resulting array.
+Default.true.iend [logical] – If

-mesh [real] – If present, the step is saved in this variable
+.true.,stopis included in the resulting array.
+Default.true.mesh [real] – If present, the step is saved in this variable

-- Return:
+- Result:

 array (num) [real] – Contains

-equally spaced samples in the interval [start
+numequally spaced samples in the interval [start,stop], left/right open or closed depending onistartandiend

 - function sf_arrays/logspace(start, stop, num[, base])